trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 ![TVDb Sonarr example](https://github.com/trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/blob/master/src/content/assets/images/integrations/tvdb_example_screenshot.png)

 # Create package
-A Powershell script is included to create distributions of the Firefox and Chrome/Edge packages.
+A Powershell script and chrome and firefox bash files are included to create distributions of the Firefox and Chrome/Edge packages.

 # Contribute
 If you can make this extension better I'm happy for the help!
 Please create a pull request and get in touch.
 Alternatively feel free to raise an issue if you've found a bug or want to suggest a new feature.